ghoshkaj/datastructures/README.md

     console.log(hash("a")); //=> 7
     console.log(hash("This")); //=> 8
 ```
 This means that the index of a's value is 7.
-So we put the value 239 into the values array:
+So we put the value 239 into the hashmap array along with it's key so that we can verify later at a lookup that we have the correct key and value:
 ```
     var put = function(key, value){
-        values[hash(key)] = value;
+        hashmap[hash(key)] = [key, value];
     }

     var get = function(key){
+        if (key ==  hashmap[hash(key)][0]) {
-        return values[hash(key)];
+            return hashmap[hash(key)][1];
         }
+        else {
+            return "The requested key does not match the stored key and value";
+        }
+    }

     put("key",239);
     console.log(get("key")); // => 239
 ```
-When we come along again and try to access 'a' again, we simply run a through the hashing function again, get 7 as the index, and access the values array at index 7, and we get the value 239.
+When we come along again and try to access 'a' again, we simply run a through the hashing function again, get 7 as the index, and access the hashmap array at index 7, check that the key is we get the value 239.

 The tricky part about hash tables is that you need a good hashing function.
 A good hashing function will distribute the indices of the values evenly.
 If the function maps too many keys to the same value index, this is known as a **collision**.
 We want to avoid collisions as much as possible.
 There are a few good ways to deal with collisions, you can read about them here: